nmische/spring-boot-graphite/README.md

 NOTE: I am not an experienced Maven user so this project uses Make to drive Maven.

-To build the app with a local JDK and run the example via Docker Compose:
+To build and run the app via Docker/Docker Compose:

 ```
 make run